 John is proficient in Flute, Clarinet, Bass Clarinet, Saxophone, (Alto & Tenor), Trumpet, Trombone, Bass Guitar, Drums, & Acoustic Guitar.

-Clarinet, Drums, Guitar, Trumpet & Saxophone
+Clarinet, Drums, Flute, Guitar, Trumpet & Saxophone

 Brass, Bass Guitar, Drums, Euphonium, Flute, Trombone & Trumpet

-Guitar, Piano, Ukelele & Singing
+Guitar, Piano, Ukulele, Singing & Trumpet

 Michael has been playing music since he was ten years old, and has performed across Australia and Europe.